nclarius/pyPL/README.md

 Generated output files are stored in [`pyPL/output`](https://github.com/nclarius/pyPL/blob/master/output).

 ### Troubleshooting
-Information on the functionality some of the buttons and options are shown as tooltips on mouse hover.
+Information on the functionality of some of the buttons and options are shown as tooltips on mouse hover.
 For troubleshooting information, see [`pyPL/doc/troubleshooting.md`](https://github.com/nclarius/pyPL/blob/master/doc/troubleshooting.md).
 If that doesn't help, please open a GitHub issue or e-mail me.